-- ➤ The restoration of the canal and its waterside environment will be supported subject to the protection of the SSSI - ➤ Development that would adversely affect the line of the canal, its waterside environment and its future restoration will not be permitted - > Public access to and recreational use of the canal will be encouraged - ➤ Development of the canal and the enhancement of the waterside environment will be considered on their merits - ➤ Development that improves the quality of existing or creates new tourist facilities, attractions and accommodation, and infrastructure will be supported where there is no detrimental effect on the character and quality of Newport - ➤ The site of Special Scientific Interest that makes up part of the canal will be protected
+- Proposals for the restoration of the canal and its waterside environment will be supported where they can demonstrate there will be no adverse impact upon the natural and historic environment, retain assets, habitats and species in particular to the protection of the SSSI and the features for which it is notified. - Development that would adversely affect the line of the canal, its waterside environment and its future restoration will not be permitted - Public access to and recreational use of the canal will be encouraged provided that it is not at the expense of the SSSI and the features for which it is notified. - Development of the canal and the enhancement of the waterside environment will be considered on their merits subject to the section of the SSSI. - Development that improves the quality of existing or creates new tourist facilities, attractions and accommodation, and infrastructure will be supported where there is no detrimental effect on the character and quality of Newport - The site of Special Scientific Interest that makes up part of the canal will be protected and where possible its amenity and wildlife value enhanced.

-This policy conforms to Telford & Wrekin Local Plan Policy SP2 Newport, EC4 Hierarchy of Centres and EC12 Leisure, Culture and Tourism Development.
+This policy conforms to the emerging Telford & Wrekin Local Plan Policy SP2 Newport, EC4 Hierarchy of Centres and EC12 Leisure, Culture and Tourism Development.
+This policy also conforms to the Telford & Wrekin Core Strategy (2007) policies CS8, CS12, and CS14 and the saved policies of the Wrekin Local Plan (2000) and the Shropshire and Telford & Wrekin joint structure Plan (2002).